larrywright/larrywright.me/content/photo/calli/index.md

 categories: ["photography"]
 images:
   - "IMG_3928.jpg"
-caption: "Calli at the beach"
+caption: "Calli at the beach.
+New Smyrna Beach, FL"
 ---